praekelt/numi-api/docs/index.rst

 .. http:get:: /providers/(str:provider_id)

-  Retrieves the :ref:`description <data-providers>` of the provider with the id ``provider_id``.
+  Retrieves the :ref:`description <data-provider>` of the provider with the id ``provider_id``.

   Only accessible if the authenticated user has :ref:`admin permission